Emmotes/ic_spoilers/docs/imoen.md

 # Abilities

 Short Bow (Base Attack)
-> Unknown effect.
+> Imoen shoots a random enemy with her bow.
+Once her specialization is unlocked, she does an additional 5 seconds worth of BUD based damage.

 Disarm Traps (Ultimate)
-> Unknown effect.
+> Imoen leaps out into the fray, attacking five enemies in sequence with her short sword in one hand and her lockpicks in the other.
+She prioritizes enemies with hits-based health and deals 5 hits per attack; if no hits-based enemies are available she deals normal ultimate damage to enemies she attacks.

 Unknown Name (Stack Title: Perseverance Stacks)
 > Any time any Champion's Favored Foe appears or is defeated, Imoen increases the effect of `$(upgrade_name id)` by `$(amount)%`, stacking multiplicatively and then applying multiplicatively.
 Stacks up to `$(max_stacks)` times.
 Stacks are reset each time the Champions change areas.

 Polymorph (Guess)
 > Before every third attack, Imoen polymorphs a random non-boss non-static enemy into a monster with the same type as her Favored Foe, but only 10% of its original health.
 She can not polymorph enemies that are already polymorphed by this ability a second time.
-> Animals: Polymorphed Rabbit / Pseudodragon / Gremishka / Gazer
+> Animals: Polymorphed Rabbit / Faerie Dragon / Gremishka / Gazer

 Stoneskin
 > Unknown effect.